bin123apple/Fortran2Cpp/README.md

 * Magicoder-S-DS-6.7B, and
 * deepseek-coder-33b-instruct.

-After the finetuning, the deepseek-coder-33b-instruct shows the greatest improvement when checking with the CodeBLEU Score.
+After the fine-tuning, the deepseek-coder-33b-instruct shows the greatest improvement when checking with the CodeBLEU Score.
 Thus we finally use the deepseek-coder-33b-instruct as the backbone of Fortran2CPP.

-The Model is avaliable on Huggingface: [Fortran2Cpp](https://huggingface.co/Bin12345/Fortran2Cpp)
+The Model is available on Hugging Face: [Fortran2Cpp](https://huggingface.co/Bin12345/Fortran2Cpp)

 **NOTE:** Currently, the model is trained by using a dataset with paired Fortran (f90) and C++ code.
 We are still training the model.
 We will continue to update the Fortran2Cpp.